When You Easily Get Drained And Tired In Social Situations

 Increase your social skills and experience

 Everything is more draining and mentally taxing where we're not as proficient at it, or you haven't been exposed to it for long enough.
 It's not a short-term solution, but the more your practice your social skills and get used to the scenarios that suck away your mental resources, the easier of a time you'll have with them.
 Also, as you improve your people skills you're better able to create fun, rewarding interactions for yourself.
 You're not just sitting there on the periphery with nothing to do, or getting overwhelmed by situations you can't handle.
 You may even start to get energized by social events that used to leave you feeling tired, bored, and discouraged.
-Some people may always have a tendency towards getting more drained by socializing than others, but getting more practice in can really take the edge off.
+Some people may always have a tendency toward getting more drained by socializing than others, but getting more practice in can really take the edge off.

 Push yourself to stay in social situations longer